github/developer.github.com/content/webhooks/index.md

 `team_add` | Any time a team is added or modified on a Repository.
 `watch` | Any time a User watches the Repository.

+### Wildcard Event

+We also support a wildcard (`*`) that will match all supported events.
+When you add the wildcard event, we'll replace any existing events you have configured with the wildcard event and send you payloads for all supported events.
+You'll also automatically get any new events we might add in the future.

 ## Payloads